 Rolex Explorer Ref.
 14270

 Okay, $6,000 isn't going to get you a delicious Explorer 1016, but it might get you the subsequent Reference 14270, which replaced the 1016 in 1989.
 The 14270 updated the late 1016's matte dial with a glossy dial and white gold surrounds on the applied indices.
 The 14270 stayed true to the original Explorer's 36mm diameter, albeit with a new Caliber 3000 movement.
 And while a watch from 1989 might not sound like a true "vintage" piece yet, it is nearly 30 years old, and with Rolex's latest update to the Explorer reaching 39mm in diameter, it's now clear this is a design of the past, meaning our collective appreciation for it will only rise over time.
 Sure, you can get an old Oyster Perpetual for less, but don't you want a true Rolex sports watch?
-Or, for a true vintage Explorer in this price range, you can also check out a Ref.
+Or, for a true vintage Rolex in this price range, you can also check out an Air-King Ref.
 5500.
 For more, read our history of the Rolex Explorer.

 IWC Dress Watch (with Caliber 89)